PikaToo/TextPermutator/README.md

 You can rename the output file from main.cc (labelled OUTPUT_FILE in the #define).

 Ensure you include the file extension of each file.

+## Implementation
+The main noteworthy implementation note is the use of a unique data structure created for this project, called the Initial Indexed String List (IISL).

+On the high level, it works as follows:
+- On initialization with a file stream, the contents of the file stream are stored in an indexed string list with each line getting a string in the list.
+Only these initially added strings are indexed.
+- Additionally added strings after this are placed after the index in which they are specified to be inserted, placed before the index (but after any other previously additionally added strings).
+These additionally added strings are not indexed and cannot be accessed.
+No indices are moved during this process and all initial strings remain the same.
+- You may iterate over the entire structure to get all the strings, both indexed and non-indexed.

+This is implemented as a linked list, with a hashmap being used to index specific linked list nodes.
+Further implementation details can be seen in the code.